Feinstein calls for probe of capture, resale of wild horses

 RENO, Nev.
 (AP) — Sen. Dianne Feinstein is calling on federal land managers to conduct an investigation to determine how many of the wild horses captured on public lands in the U.S. West end up at slaughterhouses.

-The California senator also wants the federal Bureau of Land Management to reevaluate the $1,000 cash payments it offers those who adopt the mustangs.
+The California Democrat also wants the federal Bureau of Land Management to reevaluate the $1,000 cash payments it offers those who adopt the mustangs.

 Horse advocates say the money provides an unintended incentive to obtain the mustangs then illegally sell them for slaughter.